riffnshred/nhl-led-scoreboard/README.md

 First thing first, Open the config.json file from the config directory to configure your scoreboard.

 ### Modes
-These are options to set the scoreboard to run in certain mode.
+These are options to set the scoreboard to run in a certain mode.
 This is where you enable the live game mode while will show the scoreboard of your favorite game when it's live.
 | Settings    | Type | Parameters  | Description                                                           |
 |-------------|------|-------------|-----------------------------------------------------------------------|